jundaf2/INT8-Flash-Attention-FMHA-Quantization/README.md

 ### Attention
 $$ Attention(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = Softmax\left(\frac{\mathbf{Q} \mathbf{K}^T}{\sqrt{d}}\right)\mathbf{V} $$
 ### Flash Attention
+In the flash-attention, we use subscript $i$ to represent the corresponding variable at step $i$ (the current iteration in the row-wise loop) and $i-1$ to represent the corresponding variable at step $i-1$ (the previous iteration in the row-wise loop).

 $$ \mathbf{S}_i = \mathbf{Q}\cdot\mathbf{K}^T_i $$

 $$ \tilde{\mathbf{m}}_i = rowmax(\mathbf{S}_i) $$